artificialiman/Teacher-care/handoff/ADD-STUDENT-AND-BRAND-SPEC.md

 `report-pipeline`'s template); this is a matter of bringing `tendercare-teacher` up to the same standard the other two apps and the static result sheets already meet.
+[THE SCORE ENTRY UI SHOULD HAVE A UI FUNCTION THAT HIGHLIGHTS CURRENTLY EDITRED ROW AND COLUMN ALL THE WAY THROUGH, this is where itll beat excel...
+ALSO THE TOTALS CALCULATE AUTOMATICALLY FROM CA + EXAM] THE UI ON THE FORM SHOULD PREFERABLY BE WHITE LIKE PAPER.